retvaripeter/VIParking/README.md

 **BUILD WITH**

--Angular
+- Angular
--Ag-Grid https://www.ag-grid.com/ - for the table content -CanvasJS https://canvasjs.com/ -for the charts -"ngx-print" for the printing part
+- Ag-Grid https://www.ag-grid.com/ - for the table content
+- CanvasJS https://canvasjs.com/ -for the charts
+- "ngx-print" for the printing part
--"ngx-qrcode2" for the QR code generating
+- "ngx-qrcode2" for the QR code generating

 **AUTHOR**
 Peter Retvari